ℹ️ Drupal 11+ Documentation

 How do I install PECE?

-The following instructions have been tested on a Debian 8 (jessie) server, but they are not OS-dependent.
-PECE should run on any system supported by Drupal 7.
-PECE has been tested in virtual machines with 256M allocated for PHP, being 128M the recommended minimum for Drupal 7 distributions.
-Your configuration, of course, may vary considerably depending on the usage you are making of the platform.
-Refer to our data management guidelines under the “sustainability” section to learn about the recommended minimum specs for your servers.
+The following instructions have been tested on Debian 11 (Bullseye) and Debian 12 (Bookworm) servers, but they are not OS-dependent.
+PECE should run on any system supported by Drupal 11.
+A minimum of 256 MB of PHP memory is recommended; your configuration may vary considerably depending on the usage and content volume of your platform.
+Refer to our data management guidelines under the "sustainability" section to learn about the recommended minimum specs for your servers.

 Downloading the Distro